 While at Penn State I was active in the Campus Weather Service, both as the Head of Communications and as an on-air meteorologist providing weather forecasts for C-Net, Centre County local access television.
 I was also an on-air meteorologist and “one man band” reporter for “Weather or Not,” a weather themed show that also appears on C-Net.

 My weather forecasts could also be seen live on the Centre County Report, and on Weather World, both of which aired across Pennsylvania on WPSU-TV.
+I also interned for two years at WCVB-TV with Harvey Leonard.

 Off the air, I was the treasurer for the Penn State branch of the American Meteorological Society and the National Weather Association.